PyFlat/YT-Downloader/README.md

   - **Update yt-dlp:** Automatically downloads and installs the latest yt-dlp version
   - **Search For Updates:** Searches for a new version of *PyFlat Youtube Downloader* and shows a link if a new version is available
   - **Check for Updates:** If this is checked the downloader automatically searches for updates
+  - **Set Maximum Threads:** Set the maximum number of videos that can be downloaded at the same time (If you add more videos they will be added to the queue)
+  - **Show Thumbnails:** If set to false no thumbnails will be loaded -> *faster*

 - The download speed depends on the internet connection and the length and resolution of the video!